jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 | --- 📃 `query_indexer.yml`   | YAML file to configure the Query Indexer                                                                               |
 | 🐍 `app.py`      | Code file for the example   |

+## Troubleshooting

+1. When running `jinad` from a virtual environment, make sure it points to the same installation as `jina`.
+2. On some Mac machines, you may have to run `jinad` with `sudo` command.

 _________